 Inventory to Sales

 The next transaction in this business equation is to ensure these assets are effective at generating Sales, which creates Revenue on our Profit and Loss Statement.
-For an ecommerce business, your product is listed on an online platform such as Amazon, Walmart or Shopify.
+As an ecommerce business, you’ll list your products on an online platform such as Amazon, Walmart or Shopify.
 When that product sells, you receive cash, typically net of fees.
 At this point, a transaction can be recorded to increase cash on your balance sheet and increase your revenues.
 But wait a second, you missed a step in your formula.
 What about Profits?

 Sales to Profits